dfkaye/dfkaye-blog/content/demos/alert-dialog-generator/index.md

 console.warn(response);
 ```

-3. Try it by choosing one of the following buttons.
+3. Try one of the following buttons.
 (Open the developer console to read the responses.)

 {{< rawhtml >}}
 <p>